TRANSFORM YOUR WORKOUT WITH HIIT

 – Decreases the amount of muscle lost

-Is HIIT a safe workout?
+Is HIIT a Safe Workout?

-Apart from this, doing too many interval trainings a week can increase the metabolic stress in your body leading to opposite results from what you had expected.
+To put it simply, doing too many interval trainings a week can increase the metabolic stress in your body leading to opposite results from what you had expected, and no one wants that.
 Therefore when you use HIIT you should allow adequate recovery time in order for your body to replenish its energy resources.
-Last but not least, HIIT exercises are not ideal for beginners or people with cardiovascular problems.
-This is why if you belong to any of these categories, you should ask your doctor first before performing an HIIT.

-Below is an HIIT workout example that you can apply to any kind of cardio you like (walking, running, cycling or stair climbing).
-HIIT workouts can vary widely depending on the level of difficulty and the focus you want to give.
-Try to experiment with shorter and longer high intensity and low intensity intervals and see what best matches your body.
+HIIT workouts can vary widely depending on the level of difficulty and the focus you want to give, so this is not meant to be taken as the only way to do things.
+The best thing that you can do is try to experiment with shorter and longer high intensity and low intensity intervals and see what best matches your body.
 Another great idea is to alternate steady-state cardio with HIIT training.
 In this way you can get the maximum benefits for your body and bring your training to the next level.

 When trying to cut and get lean, HIIT can be the perfect way for bodybuilders to prevent losing muscle as they cut the weight.
 If you haven’t tried the technique and need some help with cutting the weight and saving the muscle give this workout a try.